Wildlander-mod/Support/Docs/FAQ.md

 Were sorry to see you leave!

-Installing Ultsky is a simple matter of removing the files from your steam skyrim folder that you copied from game folder files(below).
+Uninstalling Ultsky is a simple matter of removing the files from your steam skyrim folder that you copied from game folder files(below).
 Then deleting the Ultimate Skyrim installation folder.

 ![image](https://user-images.githubusercontent.com/26418143/124308354-1674dc00-db61-11eb-92d5-11ff65d4e601.png)